What are the symptoms of measles?

-- You might notice tiny white marks, known as 'Koplik's spots', on the inside of your child's cheek and at the back of her mouth.
+- You might notice tiny white marks, known as 'Koplik's spots', on the inside of your child's cheek and at the back of their mouth.

 - A rash appears after the third or fourth day.
 The spots are red and slightly raised.
 They may be blotchy, but not itchy.
 The rash begins behind the ears and spreads to the face and neck, then the rest of the body.

-- The illness usually lasts about a week.
+- The illness usually lasts about 10 days.

 If you have measles symptoms

 Call your doctor if you have any measles symptoms.
 Let the clinic know about your symptoms so they can consider whether you may be infectious.

 They might suggest a home visit, or they may ask you to come to see them at the end of the day.
 This is to avoid spreading the highly infectious disease to other people.

 If you are diagnosed while visiting a clinic, they might isolate you in a separate room for the same reason.

 Anyone who suspects they might have measles should stay home and should not attend school, child care or work.